GautamDeepak/EMM/EMM_Prac_01.md

 TODO FIGURE

-*Have a think about the following questions.
-Try to answer them yourself and discuss with classmates.*
+**Self assessment questions: **Have a think about the following questions.
+Try to answer them yourself and discuss with classmates.
-- What does the dates within the filterDate() represent?
+- *What does the dates within the filterDate() represent?
-- Think about what would happen if you removed or commented out the filterDate command?
+- *Think about what would happen if you removed or commented out the filterDate command?
-- Modify the above script to get an image from last - month.
+- *Modify the above script to get an image from last - month.
-- What does filterBounds represent?
+- *What does filterBounds represent?
-- What will happen if you remove or comment out the filterBounds() command.
+- *What will happen if you remove or comment out the filterBounds() command.
-- Where can you get the keyword "CLOUD_COVERAGE_ASSESSMENT" to sort the images.
+- *Where can you get the keyword "CLOUD_COVERAGE_ASSESSMENT" to sort the images.
-- What will happen if you remove the ".first()" command?*
+- *What will happen if you remove the ".first()" command?*

 ## 7. Adding images to the map view
 1. So far, we have filtered the image, and printed the information, but we dont know what the image looks like.
 To actually display the image, we need to use "Map.addLayer" command.
 Append the below script to display the image to the mapping layer.